-Here are seven planning tips gleaned from developing one earned revenue project at a non-profit organization (Karen’s 14th.)
+Here are seven planning tips gleaned from developing a client’s earned revenue project at a nonprofit organization.
 Use them to help your organization create sustainable earned income:

-1. New?
 The new service involves flipping an existing one.
-While the project will serve traditional customers, the innovation repositioned a side event to a main one.
-How might you create something new and profitable with existing components so that your organization can do mission and earn funding from doing it?
+While the project will serve traditional customers, the innovation repositioned a side event to the main one.
+How might you create something new and profitable with existing components so that your organization can do its mission and earn funding from doing it?

-3. Run the Numbers.
 Estimate income and expenses early.
-Run them at your planning mid-point and at the end.
+Run them at your planning mid-point and the end.
 Adjusting paper models is easy.

-4. Pricing Trade-offs.
 Pricing always involves trade-offs.
-You can serve more by charging less, but if you charge too little the program won’t survive.
+You can serve more by charging less, but the program won’t survive if you charge too little.
 Remember #2.

-6. Controlled Growth.
 Resist the temptation to ramp up a new effort too rapidly.
-In this plan, the first year takes the project to a sustainable scale, and leaves room for future growth.
-The non-profit organization has the capacity to earn an additional $20,000 and serve 100 more customers, but ramping up this much would cause unnecessary stress, risk service quality and leave little excess capacity for unforeseen surprises.
+In this plan, the first year takes the project to a sustainable scale and leaves room for future growth.
+The nonprofit organization has the capacity to earn an additional $20,000 and serve 100 more customers, but ramping up this much would cause unnecessary stress, risk service quality, and leave little excess capacity for unforeseen surprises.

-7. Tap Many Sources.
 In addition to earned revenue, the project’s funding includes four of the other seven nonprofit sources.
-Funding diversity enhances stability just like successful cocktails take mixing.
+Funding diversity enhances stability, just like successful cocktails take mixing.

 For more help improving your funding by earning revenue your earn from doing your mission, see